davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-10-12-how-to-configure-full-update-collection-in-configmgr-with-powershell.md

 Lets just assume that you have some collections where you want to have a full update every 4 hours.

 I want to do that configuration on all my Software Update Management collections and I know that their names all start with “SUM”.
-(Please, use naming schemes!!!”&#8221;)
+(Please, use naming schemes!!!”")

-At first I had a look at the cmdlet <a href="http://technet.microsoft.com/en-us/library/jj821878(v=sc.10).aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/jj821878(v=sc.10).aspx', 'Set-CMDeviceCollection']);" target="_blank">Set-CMDeviceCollection</a> but that won’t do anything about the schedules.
-After that I remembered that I already did something similar to packages and the above forum post on <a href="http://www.windows-noob.com" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.windows-noob.com', 'www.windows-noob.com']);" >www.windows-noob.com</a> shows it: <a href="http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/', 'http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/']);" title="http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/">http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/</a>
+At first I had a look at the cmdlet [Set-CMDeviceCollection](http://technet.microsoft.com/en-us/library/jj821878(v=sc.10).aspx) but that won’t do anything about the schedules.
+After that I remembered that I already did something similar to packages and the above forum post on [www.windows-noob.com](http://www.windows-noob.com) shows it: [http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/]("http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/" http://www.david-obrien.net/2013/07/23/how-to-edit-configmgr-packages-update-on-schedule/)

 I didn’t need to do much change to this script, just a bit of renaming and such: